10th in the UK

 Who can apply?

-The international Pre-university Summer School is open to all students aged 16-18 in secondary or further education, who are planning to enter higher education and are ready to get a taste of what it means to study at a top university in the UK.
+Our international Pre-University Summer School is open to all students aged 16-18 who are currently in secondary or further education.
+You may be planning to enter higher education within the next couple of years and be ready to get a taste of student life at a Russell Group university.

 You must have had your 16th birthday before your programme starts.

-Our Pre-university Summer School is designed for students with a keen academic interest.
-While we do not have formal academic requirements and will not ask for a school transcript, you will have to demonstrate your interest at an informal interview with our staff.
+York’s Pre-University Summer School is designed for students with a keen academic interest.
+We do not have formal academic requirements and will not ask for a school transcript, however, you will be required to demonstrate your interest in the programme and the academic option you choose through your application form and an informal interview with our staff.
+Interviews take place online by video call.

 The programme is suitable for both native speakers of English and for students who have been learning English as a second/foreign language.

-Although there is no formal language requirement, we strongly recommend that applicants have a good upper-intermediate level of English (at least around CEFR B2 or IELTS 5).
+We do not ask for proof of your English language proficiency, however, to ensure all students receive the full value of the programme, we strongly recommend that applicants have a good upper-intermediate level of English (at least around CEFR B2 or IELTS 5).

-Gain study skills that will help you get to university and beyond, with our workshops, lectures and more:
+Develop knowledge and skills that will help you get to university and beyond with our workshops, lectures and more:

-- 16 hours of core subject content per session, designed and delivered by York academics and teaching staff
+- 21 hours of core subject content per session, designed and delivered by York academics and teaching staff.

-- Two field trips per session to places of historical, cultural and geographical interest
+- Two full-day excursions to places of historical, cultural and geographical interest around Yorkshire and the north of England.

-- Regular sightseeing and shopping trips in York
+- Explore your new home with sightseeing visits and tours in York

 - Daily free time activities led by University of York students